-This is a wonderful opportunity to explore and study nature’s colours in the autumn at the Museum.
-Discover the beautiful patterns and textures of a variety of foliage, fruits, berries, seed pods, hips and haws on this fascinating one day course.
-Enjoy creating realistic botanical illustrations by drawing and painting with precision and accuracy with plenty of help and guidance from your tutor.
-The course is suitable for all abilities and lets you work at your own pace.
+This is a wonderful opportunity to explore and study nature’s autumn colours at the Museum.
+Discover the beautiful patterns and textures of a variety of foliage, fruits, berries, seed pods, hips and haws on this fascinating one-day course.
+Enjoy creating realistic botanical illustrations by drawing and painting with precision and accuracy.
+This course is suitable for all abilities and allows you the opportunity to work at your own pace with plenty of help and guidance from your tutor.

 The day is limited to a maximum of 10 participants.